You want smart political talk without the meltdowns?

 It sounds terrible.

-I don't they sell these parties to these people.
+They sell these parties to these people.

 And I would be like, okay.

-Yeah, they really it wasn't terrible.
+Yeah, it wasn't terrible.

 It was ridiculous.

-No, and they were, you know, separate uh enough that you didn't have wedding parties running into each other.
+No, and they were, you know, separate enough that you didn't have wedding parties running into each other.

 Come on.

-You know, all the classics.
+You know, all the classic.

-I mean, listen, I mean, I hate to say it, I still love that song.
+I mean, listen, I mean, I hate to say it.

 There are a few songs that I still love.